 I offer integrative counselling in Bristol (Bishopston/Gloucester Road area) to adults, children and young people.
 For the time being, all my work is online (Zoom, FaceTime, WhatsApp etc) and telephone only.
 I also offer Walk and Talk sessions where we meet outside and talk as we walk in a socially distanced way.
+Also, if the circumstances are right, home visits, where I travel to your home.

 I have wide experience of working with adults with a range of presenting issues: anxiety, depression, stress, self-esteem, addiction, bereavement, relationship, family and parenting problems.
 You might be coming to counselling with a clear idea of what you want to address or perhaps you are unsure of what the real problems are.
 I aim to help you to be honest and open with yourself and find ways forward to a happier and more fulfilling life.